 To be clear, there have always been issues of drug dealers getting into other areas, but the scale of the problem is now unprecedented.
 The Government’s own figures, which I will ask the Minister to confirm, suggest that the problem is spiralling out of control, with an exponential rise in the number of these dedicated mobile phone lines in towns such as mine.
 People use them to order drugs, which are then couriered by young people, often against their will and under the threat of violence.
 Communities such as mine are finding themselves awash with drugs, to a level that they have not seen before, and seeing the kind of drug-related violence that has previously marred big cities but has thankfully kept away from towns such as my own.

-The Daily Mail had an excellent investigation on its front page today, and some of the figures that it reported were truly astounding.
+The Daily Mail reported an excellent investigation on its front page today, and some of the figures were truly astounding.
 It found that county lines were bringing in around £7 million to drug gangs every single day, which equates to £2.5 billion a year.
 The new national county lines co-ordination centre, which I am sure the Minister will want to say more about, has revealed that each mobile phone line is making about £5,000 a day.
 British Transport police said recently that it arrested 476 drug couriers using the railways, of whom more than 100 were classed as frequent train travellers.